Proud Boys rally in Portland is latest test for police

 "Having a conversation is useless.
 We're not going to change their minds," Baum said.
 "But we can make sure their videos are filled with poop emojis and a lot of music."

-Gregory McKelvey, a Portland organizer who plans to take part in "The Spectacle," said it's important to show that the flash points of violence can be small, and that the people of the city don't support messages of intolerance and hate.
+Gregory McKelvey, a Portland organizer who has been critical of the police response toward counter-protesters, said it's important to show that the flash points of violence can be small, and that the people of the city don't support messages of intolerance and hate.

 "It looks like anarchy," he said.
 "That's not what Portland is about."